 Risk and Uncertainties - The Plan invests in a variety of investment funds.
 Investments in general are exposed to various risks, such as interest rate, credit, and overall volatility risk.
-Due to the level of risk associated with certain investments, it is reasonably possible that changes in the values of investments will occur in the near term and that such changes could materially affect the amounts reported in the statements of net assets available for benefits.
+Due to the level of risk associated with certain investments, it is reasonably possible that changes in the values of investments will occur in the near term and that such changes could materially affect the amounts reported in the Statements of Fiduciary Net Position.

-Restatement - Certain figures for the year ended September 30, 2014 have been restated to conform to the financial statement presentation for the year ended September 30, 2015.
+Restatement - Certain figures for the year ended September 30, 2015 have been restated to conform to the financial statement presentation for the year ended September 30, 2016.